Fridges and freezers

 - If you’re comparing different styles or sizes - for example a larger fridge with a smaller fridge-freezer, look at the energy consumption figures on the label.
 The model with the lowest consumption will be the cheapest to run.

-Choose an ENERGY STAR® qualified fridge or freezer for superior energy efficiency.
+ENERGY STAR® qualified fridges and freezers are super energy efficient.
 ENERGY STAR qualified fridge/freezers use up to 40% less electricity than non-qualified models.

 Smart use of fridges and freezers